blender/blender/doc/python_api/rst/bge.render.rst

    .. note:: Only works in the standalone player, not the Blender-embedded player.

+   :arg width: width in pixels
    :type width: integer
+   :arg height: height in pixels
    :type height: integer

 .. function:: setFullScreen(enable)